Below you will find the references and bibliography used for our White Paper

 All symptoms of CVS were found to be worse in those who express anxiety, stress, and depression; who work over 5 hours more than contracted, but take no time off, in other words – presentees.
 A more recent systematic review published in 2020 looking at the effects of computer screens and myopia, gives mixed findings, with some reports showing an effect, but others not.
 The summary of the review suggests further research in this area.

 A survey published July 2020 found that many employees would welcome regulations to manage technology and screen time exposure.

 Under the 1999 Management of Health and Safety Regulations, employers have a legal duty to assess and protect workers from work related stress.
 Screen time may soon be added to the list following campaigns by the NHS and Royal Society for Public Health.

 Following development of a “Validated Asthenopic Assessment”, we can now differentiate between symptoms linked to Dyslexia and the symptoms predicting visual disruptions presenting in 3D vision loss.

-Impact & Management of Day / Work lighting in schools and offices – When looking into the effects of lighting in offices, the majority of papers refer to commercial productivity.
+When looking into the effects of lighting in offices, the majority of papers refer to commercial productivity.
 Those that do look at ocular health, find that poor lighting has an effect on degree of fatigue, the eyes and on overall health.